 Any hospice volunteer will tell you that – in the end – the realizations people have as they are dying are related in some way to wishing that one had been more intentional with relationships while alive.

 Let’s engage!
-I encourage you to connect with us via the social channels:
+I encourage you to connect with me via the social channels:

 You can be part of the ongoing conversation.
-We have:
+I have:

-- 4,440 subscribers to our FREE Quality of Life Newsletter
+- 5,477 subscribers to my FREE Quality of Life Newsletter

-- 21,257 followers on our G Collections Board, “Psychology and Human Spirit”
+- 21,598 followers on my G Collections Board, “Psychology and Human Spirit”

-- 33,404followers on our G Collections Board, “New Level of Fitness”
+- 33,889 followers on my G Collections Board, “New Level of Fitness”

-- 52,945 followers on our G Collections Board, “Organizing and Flow”
+- 53,825 followers on my G Collections Board, “Organizing and Flow”

 Paying close attention to your connections with others is not an extra curricular activity – it’s the reason for life itself.